Challenges faced by Indian startups

 Success stories of startups that overcame this challenge

-Due to its talented workforce and innovative business model, Flipkart, an Indian e-commerce giant, experienced rapid expansion.
-It gained by Walmart for $16 billion in 2018.
+Due to its talented workforce and innovative business model, Flipkart, India’s e-commerce giant, has experienced rapid expansion.
+Walmart acquired it for $16 billion in 2018.

 One of India’s most successful startups is Ola, a ride-hailing service that relies on strategic partnerships and a talented workforce.
 It is now worth more than $10 billion.